gwappa/amorphys/docs/source/core/temporal.rst

         an optional :py:class:`Time` property specifying the ending time of this block of procedures, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: setup

+        an optional (but recommended) :py:class:`Setup` property representing what setup is used for this block, as it is inherited from :py:class:`Procedure`.

+        If the setup differs between individual child procedures in this block, the :py:attr:`setup` property may be better described there.

     .. py:attribute:: reference